Fleetwood-east (Surrey) — A Buyer’s Guide

 - · Surrey-Langley SkyTrain corridor pillar — the full 8-station corridor analysis from Green Timbers to Langley City Centre

-- · Cloverdale + Clayton pillar — the next station east on the corridor — Clayton Station and the post-2010 townhouse corridor
+- · Cloverdale and Clayton — the next station east on the corridor — Clayton Station and the post-2010 townhouse corridor

-- · Tynehead (Surrey) pillar — the larger-lot detached + acreage neighbour 5–8 minutes north of Fleetwood, anchored on the 260-hectare Tynehead Regional Park
+- · Tynehead (Surrey) — the larger-lot detached and acreage neighbour 5–8 minutes north of Fleetwood, anchored on the 260-hectare Tynehead Regional Park

-- · Willoughby (Langley) pillar — the Langley-side new-construction townhouse alternative further east on the corridor
+- · Willoughby (Langley) — the Langley-side new-construction townhouse alternative further east on the corridor

 - · Transit-oriented development guide — the BC TOD framework and the standard 10–25% station-radius premium math